cyberbotics/webots/docs/discord/technical-questions.md

 That's indeed the only solution.

 ##### Axel M 03/12/2020 14:26:57
-I want to get velocity of a Solid given it's own frame, is the only solution to use  `wb_supervisor_node_get_orientation`, transpose it, and multiply the global velocity vector with it (ugh, not easy) ?
+I want to get velocity of a Solid given it's own frame, is the only solution to use  `wb_supervisor_node_get_orientation`, transpose it, and multiply the global velocity-vector with it (ugh, not easy) ?

 ##### David Mansolino [cyberbotics] 03/12/2020 14:25:46
 Yes that's it, it is global velocity.